-Don’t waste a thing when it comes to Fire Cider.
+Don’t waste a thing when it comes to fire cider.

 You went to all that hard work sourcing the best ingredients for your fire cider.
 Make the most out of it by creating a tangy dry spice blend from the solids that are left behind after straining off the precious liquid.

-If you head over to Grow Forage Cook Ferment you will find the author Colleen’s beautiful interpretation of the fire cider recipe along with some great commentary and photos showing the steps of production.
+If you head over to Grow Forage Cook Ferment you will find the author Colleen’s beautiful interpretation of a fire cider recipe along with some great commentary and photos showing the steps of production.